 What originally made you want to become a product designer?

 Having originally studied industrial design, my education helped me communicate the benefits good design can bring to the audience.
 I like to help improve the lives of others by showcasing that effectively in product design.
 My studies taught me that every good design has an excellence balance between function and form - this is entirely relevant to UX and UI.

 How would you describe your approach to design?

-My 2 key practices are- adopting a user-centred methodology and understanding the audience in order to be able to design effectively for them.
+My key practices are- adopting a user-centred methodology and leveraging the principles of interaction design in order to be able to design effectively for the user.
 I want users to feel a connection with a product or service along with ease of use and efficiency.

 Who or what has been the biggest single influence on your way of thinking?

 Architect John Pawson.
 John’s work focuses on ways of approaching fundamental problems of space, proportion, light and materials.
 The elegance and simplicity of his work is defined by the rightness of what is there.

 This design thinking is also true for all aspects of successful interaction design.
 Particularly, it helps you to ask yourself the right questions when thinking about the aesthetic.